 Over the following centuries a four-front war was waged on the indigenous way of life.
 It was a cultural war, as well as a physical, territorial and biological one.
-Many indigenous peoples fell victim to the bandeirantes – groups of roaming adventurers who spent the 17th and 18th centuries exploring Brazil’s interior, pillaging native settlements as they went.
-Those who escaped such a fate were struck down by the illnesses which traveled from Europe, to which they had no natural resistance.
+Many indigenous peoples fell victim to the bandeirantes – groups of roaming raiders who spent the 17th and 18th centuries exploring Brazil’s interior, pillaging indigenous settlements as they went.
+Those who escaped such a fate were struck down by the illnesses which traveled from Europe, against which they had no natural resistance.
 Others were worked to death on sugar plantations.

 While the Portuguese were battling for control over the eastern half of the continent, the Spaniards set their sights on South America's Pacific coast.
-Following rumors of golden splendor in the interior, Francisco Pizarro led an exploratory journey to the north coast of Peru.
-There, near Tumbes, a crew of welcoming natives offered them meat, fruit, fish and corn beer.
+Following rumors of golden splendor in the interior, Francisco Pizarro led an exploratory journey to the north coast of Peru in 1528.
+There, near Tumbes, a crew of welcoming indigenous people offered them meat, fruit, fish and corn beer.
 To their delight, a cursory examination of the city revealed an abundance of silver and gold.
-The explorers quickly returned to Spain to court royal support for a bigger expedition.
+The group quickly returned to Spain to court royal support for a bigger expedition.